Promote a congress

 Regular updates: Keep registered participants engaged by sending periodic updates about the event, including any new additions or changes.

-Create anticipation: Share teasers about special features of your congress, such as guest speakers or unique tournament formats.
+Create anticipation: Share teasers about special features of your congress such as guest speakers or unique tournament formats.

 Post-event follow-up

-Good luck with your congress!
+Good luck with your future congresses!